metairie/RabbitMQ/README.md

 It's a RabbitMQ tester, all cases could be launched like below (windows).

 Notice :
- change the uri in the Connect class, for example your local RabbitMQ : amqp://guest:guest@localhost:5672/ (add  -Duri=amqp://guest:guest@qual-camel-routing1.ebu.ch:5672/) modify the file path D:/amqp-client-3.6.0.jar
+ change the uri in the Connect class, for example your local RabbitMQ (with guest:guest) : amqp://guest:guest@localhost:5672/ (add  -Duri=amqp://guest:guest@localhost:5672/) modify the file path D:/amqp-client-3.6.0.jar

 # simple